M-Ahsan-Ismail/HRL-Group/README.md

 Users can update expenses before approved status.
 Portal supports filtering expenses by last week, last month, or last year, and grouping expenses by status.

+## Leads Generation Portal
+A modern portal where users can generate CRM leads by entering opportunity details, contact info, source, tags and description.
+If the contact exists, the system attaches the lead to it — otherwise, a new contact is created.
+Upon successful submission, a confirmation modal with success status is shown.